mrkkrp/req/README.md

 ## Motivation and Req vs other libraries

 *This section is my opinion and it contains criticisms of other well-known libraries.
-If you're user/fan of one of these libraries, please remember not to react aggressively and respect the fact that I may have different views on API design from yours.*
+If you're a user/fan of one of these libraries, please remember not to react aggressively and respect the fact that I may have different views on API design from yours.*

-I have spent time to write the library because sending HTTP requests is such a common thing and still there is no high-level library for that in Haskell that I could use with pleasure.
+I have spent time to write the library because sending HTTP requests is a common need, but there is no high-level library for that in Haskell that I could use with pleasure.
 I'll explain why.

 First of all, there is `http-client` and `http-client-tls`.
 They just work.
 I have no issues with the libraries except that they are too low-level for